The Contessa’s Retreat

 Laura Fraser’s writing workshops are dedicated to the notion that writing can be a pleasure as well as a serious craft.
 Immerse yourself in your writing and be inspired by the beauty of Italy– its art, food, and culture.

-Each day will start with a short writing exercise and lecture on craft.
-We will focus on writing from the senses—inspired by the smells, tastes, and sounds of Tuscany—and then other aspects of craft, such as dialogue, scene, character, and structure.
+At the workshop, each day will start with a check-in, a short writing exercise, and lecture on craft.
+Since this is a small workshop, it will be tailored to participants’ needs.
 Participants will have quiet times to write, and will be able to share their work with others for feedback.
 The focus will be on writing from experience—personal essay, memoir, travel, food—though writers from any genre are welcome.

 Laura Fraser is the bestselling author of An Italian Affair, and speaks fluent Italian.
 A widely-published journalist (the New York Times, Craftsmanship Quarterly, O Magazine, Sunset, Gourmet, Food & Wine, and many others), she was the Editorial Director of Shebooks, and has taught writing at the University of California at Berkeley’s Graduate School of Journalism, Stanford Continuing Education, the San Francisco Writers’ Grotto, and her own Laura’s Mexican Writing Fiestas.
 More on Laura at laurafraser.com